animaone/castlevania-64-camera-routine/README.md

 In Legacy of Darkness they added better camera control via the d-pad, when we play both games the first thing that comes to mind is: "why isn't there better camera control in the first game?"

-the automatic camera control is perfect, the problem is that when we are in a dungeon or climbing somewhere where we need precision, then the camera messes with the gameplay.
+The automatic camera control is perfect, the problem is that when we are in a dungeon or climbing somewhere where we need precision, then the camera messes with the gameplay.

 I think that's where the idea came from😆, which I don't know is easily achievable.
 I had even lost my memory due to so much frustration with this game.